Factors of 80

 Factor Pairs of 80

-The factor pairs of 80 are the pairs of integers that multiply together to give 80.
-These include both positive and negative combinations.
-The positive factor pairs of 80 are (1, 80), (2, 40), (4, 20), (5, 16), (8, 10), and the negative factor pairs are (-1, -80), (-2, -40), (-4, -20), (-5, -16), (-8, -10).
-Knowing the factor pairs of 80 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+Factor pairs of 80 are pairs of numbers that, when multiplied, result in 80.
+These pairs come in both positive and negative forms.
+For example, the positive pairs are (1, 80), (2, 40), (4, 20), (5, 16), (8, 10), and the negative ones are (-1, -80), (-2, -40), (-4, -20), (-5, -16), (-8, -10).
+Recognizing these pairs helps you see how 80 is structured mathematically and improves understanding of how numbers relate through multiplication and division.
+This concept is also helpful when finding the greatest common factor or simplifying fractions.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 80: